varunverma760/varunverma760/README.md

 ### About me

-Enthusiastic 2nd year student experience in C++ , Python and C abilities developed during study toward EEE degree in Software to a challenging role.
+Enthusiastic second-year student looking for experience as an Intern.
+Eager to apply advanced C ++, a machine learning developed during study toward EEE degree in software to a challenging role
-I love to learn new things and always look for ways to contribute in any possible way.

 To Connect with me